 Jennifer Willcock grew up telling herself stories in the middle of the night to keep away the monsters that lurked in the dark.
 Once she realized there weren’t any real monsters, she kept telling stories.

 A voracious reader, Jennifer reads many different genres, but she never outgrew young adult fiction.
 A degree in English Literature enabled her to keep her love affair with reading and writing alive.
-A blogger, speaker, and writer, she belongs to the MOPS Network of Speakers.

 Jennifer studied ballet through the Royal Academy of Dance during her teen years and into adulthood.
 She has taught in private and community settings and choreographed productions for her church over the years.

 In 2017, Jennifer decided she was brave enough to try and write fiction and joined NaNoWriMo (National Novel Writing Month) in November.
 She “won” it, writing fifty thousand words in thirty days.
 The result is Exit Stage Right, a dream she thought was impossible to achieve.
 In 2019, the novel made the short list of the Word Alive Press fiction writing contest.